petrVavra/Industrial-Project-Work---Service-prediction/README.md

 * make a way how to transfer data to PLC,
     * try a ne
 * consider who should evaluate data, make evaluation and predictive algorithms and transfer to top level PLC.,
-    * this shoul probably be Raspberry PI, than there should be only tiny data line to PLC.
+    * this shoul probably be Raspberry PI, than there should be only tiny data line to PLC,
+* consider adding other sensor,
+    * new vibration sensor, misalignment sensor (ultrasonic).